 UPDATED September 23, 2015

 Please consider getting in touch with a domestic violence advocate in your community for more information on gun laws in your area.
 To find help, please click on the Where to Find Help tab at the top of this page.

-Yes.
-If you have a Protection from Abuse order (PFA) against your abuser, or if your abuser has been convicted of a felony or domestic violence misdemeanor, then Federal law states that it is illegal for your abuser to buy, own or have a gun in their possession.*
+It depends.
+If you have a protection from abuse (PFA) order against the abuser or if the abuser has been convicted of a felony or domestic violence misdemeanor, then federal law states that the abuser cannot legally buy, own, or possess a gun.*

 In addition, Maine state law says that a person cannot have or buy a gun if:

-If you are not sure if your abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
+If you are unsure whether or not the abuser was convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?

 To read the definition of a felony, see What is the definition of a felony?

 * 18 USC § 922(g)